IFBook/commentpress-core/readme.txt

 Essential Plugins:

-1. Install, Network Activate and configure "BuddyPress"
+1. Install, Network Activate and configure "BuddyPress" (**Please note:** "CommentPress Core" has not been tested with the Forums component)
-2. Download and Network Activate my fork of "BuddyPress Groupblog" on GitHub (which fixes a number of bugs) from https://github.com/christianwach/bp-groupblog
+2. Download and Network Activate the following fork of "BuddyPress Groupblog" on GitHub (which fixes a number of bugs).
+Download the .zip from [https://github.com/christianwach/bp-groupblog](https://github.com/christianwach/bp-groupblog)
-3. If you can't do this, Install and Network Activate "BuddyPress Groupblog" 1.8+
+3. If you can't do this, Install and Network Activate "BuddyPress Groupblog" 1.8+ which is mostly okay
 4. Install and DO NOT Network Activate "BuddyPress Template Pack"

 Optional Plugins: